hliu860/tensorflow_gpu/README.md

 ## A preprocess
 ```
-sudo mkdir /c/tempdir   # This is a workaround for bazel, bazel does not create any files in that dir during compiling.
 echo $TMP
+sudo mkdir -p $TMP   # This is a workaround for bazel, bazel does not create any files in that dir during compiling.
 ```
 ## Compile
 ```